Omar Hawsawi: Al-Nassr

+Al-Ittihad

+On 18 October 2020, Hawsawi joined Al-Ittihad on a one-year deal.
+On 9 July 2021, Hawsawi renewed his contract with Al-Ittihad.
+During the 2022–23 season, Hawsawi made 23 appearances in all competitions helping Al-Ittihad win their first league title since 2009 and first Saudi Super Cup title.
+On 31 May 2023, Hawsawi signed one-year extension with Al-Ittihad.
+On 3 May 2024, Hawsawi announced that he would be retiring at the end of the season.

 International career

 In May 2018 he was named in Saudi Arabia's preliminary squad for the 2018 FIFA World Cup in Russia.
 On October 3, 2019, Omar Hawsawi announced through his official Twitter account that he would be retiring internationally.
 He was on the Saudi Arabia national team in 3 major tournaments, the 2015 and 2019 AFC Asian Cup and the 2018 FIFA World Cup.